yardsale8/stat489_book/_sources/TheExpressionOrientedSequenceTransformation/Exercises.txt

 .. question:: 230

    Write a function that removes all occurrences of a string from another string.
+Do not use the ``remove`` string method in your solution.

    .. actex:: ex_8_11